Sacred kingfisher: Distribution and habitat

-Sacred kingfishers are found in Australia, New Zealand, Lord Howe Island, Norfolk Island, New Guinea, eastern Indonesia, much of northern and western Melanesia, and the Kermadec Islands.
+The sacred kingfisher is distributed in Australia, New Zealand, Lord Howe Island, Norfolk Island, New Guinea, eastern Indonesia, much of northern and western Melanesia, and the Kermadec Islands.
 This species breeds throughout much of Australia (except the dry interior), New Zealand, New Caledonia and locally, New Guinea.
 Populations in the southern two-thirds of Australia migrate northwards at the end of the breeding season to New Guinea, east to the eastern Solomon Islands and west to Indonesia becoming uncommon to very sparse westwards to Sumatra.
 Birds move south again to Australia in August and September.
-It has also occurred as a vagrant on Christmas Island (in the Indian Ocean), Malaysia, the Marshall Islands, the Federated States of Micronesia, and Nauru.
+It has also occurred as a vagrant on Christmas Island in the Indian Ocean, Malaysia, the Marshall Islands, the Federated States of Micronesia, and Nauru.
 A pair were spotted in Pampanga, Philippines in April / May 2016.

 In Australia, it inhabits open eucalypt forests, melaleuca swamps, mangroves, mudflats, wetlands and river or lake margins, farmland, parks and gardens.
 In New Zealand, T. sanctus vagans shows altitudinal migration, with post-breeding movement from higher altitudes to the coast and also from forest to coast and open lands.